-Fifty-two years ago this week, Jan Palach united his nation by burning himself to death.
+Fifty-three years ago this week, Jan Palach united his nation by burning himself to death.

 Jan Palach’s self-immolation in Prague’s Wenceslas Square was arguably the most dramatic suicide of the 20th century.

 His death brought hundreds of thousands of people into the streets.
 A quiet student of philosophy with no history of political activism, Palach burned himself alive five months after Soviet tanks had rolled into Czechoslovakia to end a swelling reform movement.

 Jan Palach died on January 19, 1969, three days after setting himself alight.
 Protesters and mourners went to the Karolinum, the seat of Charles University’s rectorate, to bow their heads in front of Palach’s coffin.